dmitrio03/portfolio/_projects/software-revenue-recognition.md

 ## Why this requires real collaboration, not just accounting discipline

 None of this works if the finance department is operating in isolation.
-The entire chain — from a signed contract, to logged development hours, to a percent-complete calculation, to recognized revenue, to a fully capitalized asset, to a depreciation schedule — depends on information that lives in at least two other departments entirely.
+The entire chain--starting with a signed contract, to logged development hours, to a percent-complete calculation, to recognized revenue, to a fully capitalized asset, to a depreciation schedule--depends on information that lives in at least two other departments entirely.

 **Business development** owns the contract information: what was signed, for how much, with what terms, and what the client actually expects to receive.
 Without accurate, timely contract data flowing from business development into the accounting records, there is no reliable revenue figure to recognize in the first place.

-**Software development and engineering** own the ground truth of project progress: how much time has actually been spent, what has genuinely been completed, and — critically — the moment a product is actually finished and ready to be placed into service.
+**Software development and engineering** own the ground truth of project progress: how much time has actually been spent, what has genuinely been completed, and (most importantly) the moment a product is actually finished and ready to be placed into service.
 If engineering does not clearly communicate when a project has crossed the finish line, the accounting team has no way of knowing when to move a project out of Construction in Progress and start depreciating it, and the company's balance sheet will not reflect economic reality.

 This is not a minor administrative detail.
 A technology company where finance, business development, and engineering do not talk to each other regularly and precisely will, almost inevitably, end up with financial statements that either overstate revenue by recognizing progress that never really happened, or understate it by sitting on completed, valuable assets that never get properly capitalized and put to use in the company's reporting.
 Strong cross-department collaboration is not a nice-to-have here.
 It is the mechanism that makes accurate financial statements possible at all.